TomClabault/HIPRT-Path-Tracer/README.md

 # System requirements

 - AMD RDNA1 GPU or newer (RX 5000 or newer) **or** NVIDIA Maxwell GPU or newer (GTX 700 & GTX 900 Series or newer)
-- Visual Studio 2022 (only version tested but older versions might work as well)
+- Visual Studio 2022 (only version tested but older versions might work as well) on Windows

 # Features: